MaksymPylypenko/Blur/README.md

 - adds flexibility

 ## Downscaling
-- less pixels --> dramatic increase in computation --> can do more rounds
+- less pixels --> dramatic increase in performance --> can do more rounds
 - has small overhead.
 - may result in visual artifacts, especially when there is lots of movement.